zk1tty/cryptoNFC/README.md

 $ python3 client/cryptoNFC.py [number of microPERLs to send]
 ```

+Then, tap the user's IC card to the IC reader.

 ## How does it work?

 By sending tokens to a smart contract associated with an IC card, a user can